marcospm92/PySB/README.md

    - v1.2 - 10/01/2019.
 Added the option of search and filter payments

-### - PEM: Payment and Earning Management:
+### - PEM: Payment Management:

 Functions used to control every payment to other people with different criteria.
-Also useful to know how much you will earn.
+Also useful to know how much you will earn depending on percentages, clients, people, ...

  - Changelog: